 Six Days of the Condor: Logline

-In 1970s Washington DC, a CIA analyst comes back from lunch to discover everyone in his office has been murdered by mystery assailants.
+In 1970s Washington DC, a CIA analyst comes back from lunch to discover mystery assailants have murdered everyone in his office.
 Unable to trust anyone within the CIA, he goes on the run and must try to avoid being eliminated before he can unravel the conspiracy behind the attack.

 Six Days of the Condor: Plot Summary

 Note: Despite being called six days of the Condor, there are actually eight days mentioned in the narrative: Wednesday to Wednesday.
-The first Wednesday could be regarded as before the Condor ‘takes off’, and the seventh day as a continuation of the sixth, as the hero is up all night.
+I guess we could regard the first Wednesday as before the Condor ‘takes off’, and the seventh day as a continuation of the sixth, as the hero is up all night.

-Malcolm is bored by the work and with his colleagues, one of whom, Richard Heidigger, has noticed that there are some anomalies in the deliveries of novels to the department.
-Heidigger has gone over the section leader’s head to report the matter to the CIA, but Malcolm thinks the discrepancies are just clerical errors.
+The work bores Malcolm, as do his colleagues, one of whom has noticed anomalies in the deliveries of novels to the department.
+Malcolm thinks the discrepancies are just clerical errors.

-The next day, Malcolm is asked to fetch lunch for the whole group, as it’s raining.
+The next day, Malcolm fetches lunch for the entire group, as it’s raining.
 While he’s out, a group of men enters the office and kills everyone in it.
-Malcolm returns to discover the bodies, realises the killers will likely come for him too, grabs a gun and flees.
+Malcolm returns to discover the bodies, realises the killers will probably come for him too, grabs a gun and flees.
 He calls the CIA’s emergency ‘panic line’ and asks what to do.
-They tell him to hide for a couple of hours and then meet up with a CIA instructor, who he will recognise, and come in to headquarters for his own protection.
+They tell him to hide for a couple of hours and then meet up with a CIA instructor, who he will recognise, who will take him to headquarters for his own protection.

-When Malcolm arrives at the rendezvous, there is another man, Wetherby, with his contact.
-Malcolm is suspicious, and rightly: Wetherby is part of the conspiracy.
+When Malcolm arrives at the rendezvous, there’s another man, Wetherby, with his contact.
+Malcolm is suspicious, and rightly so—Wetherby is part of the conspiracy.
 He draws his gun to shoot Malcolm, but misjudges the shot and misses.
 Malcolm shoots Wetherby in the leg, and then runs.
 Wetherby kills the witness before passing out from blood loss.

 Realising he can’t trust anyone in the CIA, and needing a bolt hole, Malcolm tricks and then threatens a young woman, Wendy Ross, into helping him.
 Although she doesn’t believe his story to start with, she becomes persuaded and agrees to help him.
-They become lovers.
+Later, they become lovers.

 The CIA and the conspirators search for Malcolm.
 The conspirators kill Wetherby to make sure he doesn’t talk.
 Discovering that Malcolm had been seen with Wendy and determining her address, they send a hit man to eliminate them.